-You can collaborate with relevant influencers on your field too.
+You can collaborate with relevant influencers in your field too.
 A few mentions on social media or YouTube can drive similar audiences to your channels.

 A musician brand helps your audience connect your music with a mental image.
-It is built differently than other product brands since you brand form the inside out.
+It is built differently than other product brands since your brand from the inside out.

 When creating your brand there are a few ways you can go about it.
 Consider your budget and your style.
 There are many well-known artists that made it first on their own.

 To create your own brand you start with a logo, branding assets.
 Then you promote, use social media, and get acquainted with your community.
 Check out our post on Marketing your Music Brand for more on this!